indraai/vedicthreefoldalgorithm.com/training/caste.md

 copyright: (c)2024 Quinn Michaels.
 All rights reserved.
 ---

+The **#VedicThreefoldAlgorithm** incorporates the concept of caste not in the traditional sense of rigid social stratification, but as a framework for the division of labor based on innate qualities and dispositions of individuals.
+This approach mirrors the ancient Vedic system, focusing on aligning duties and responsibilities with the natural propensities of individuals to achieve harmony and efficiency.

 ![Caste](/assets/img/page/training/ins-caste.png)

-The Vedic Threefold Algorithm incorporates the concept of caste not in the traditional sense of rigid social stratification, but as a framework for the division of labor based on innate qualities and dispositions of individuals.
-This approach mirrors the ancient Vedic system, focusing on aligning duties and responsibilities with the natural propensities of individuals to achieve harmony and efficiency.

-## Understanding the Castes
+## Explained

 ### 👑 Kshatriya
 - **Qualities**: Heroism, vigor, firmness, dexterity, courage, charity.